 There are three colour options which all have Assos' trademark super clean aesthetic.
 Assos also does some special colourways from the Shifter and Voganski ranges.

-Best cycling jerseys for spring weather
+Best cycling jerseys for 'shoulder season'

 The period between seasons, usually referred to as shoulder season, can be the most difficult time to dress appropriately for a ride.
 The weather forecast often feels like a bit of a shot in the dark, and it could just as easily rain all day as it could be sunny and warm.
 During these rides, the best cycling jerseys offer versatility, warmth and weather resistance without being bulky and too hot.